ISISComputingGroup/ibex_developers_manual/JASCO-PU--4180-HPLC-Pump.md

 The user can also select a timed run for either a set time or volume.
 The user must first set a time `TIME:RUN:SP` (in seconds) or volume `TIME:VOL:SP` (in mL).
 Then a pump can begin by using the `TIMED:SP` record.

 NB: The devices display screen does not show current pump status information when in operation.

+# Troubleshooting

+It has been observed that the pump can be in some state where the components will not correctly change when the `set_component` command is sent.
+This is thought to occur when the device has a local manual component mode set on the device.
+In testing one way this was resolved was by manually sending the `8 pump set` command, which corresponds to reset and rerun of the program.
+You can then stop the pump and it should have cleared this state and you can use the IOC as per usual.